 5. Take it with you on vacation!

 How much do you spend on eating out when you’re on vacation?
-Now what if you took that money and invested in an Instant Pot instead?
+What if you took that money and invested in an Instant Pot instead?
 Odds are it would pay for itself in one or two dinners!

 Instead of going out to eat EVERY night, bring the Instant Pot with you and plan for “one-pot” meals you know your family loves, like pot roast or chili or even a whole chicken.
 You’ll save money AND invest in a kitchen appliance that will quickly become one of your favorites (tied with the stand mixer and blender, of course!).